 - Alternatively, you could add another can of diced green chilis if you’d like to up the spice factor.

 - Try adding 1 tablespoon of Cajun seasoning or 1 to 2 teaspoons of ancho chili powder for an even spicier option.
 Or you could add 1 diced jalapeño or a couple of tablespoons of diced pickled jalapeños depending on the kind of spice you enjoy most.

 - If you’re really a cheese lover try adding 1/2 cup water or stock, and about half a block (4 ounces) of Velveeta cheese along with the cream cheese.

 - Sprinkle the top with Monterey jack and pop in the broiler for a few minutes for an even more decadent dip.

 How to Freeze and Reheat

 To make things even easier on yourself, freeze this dip in an airtight container for up to three months.
-Remove from the freezer the night before you want to serve the dip and allow it to thaw in the fridge, then just reheat in the microwave, about 2 minutes at a time, stirring between cooking times.
-If you don't have a microwave, you can reheat the dip on the stovetop, too.
+Remove from the freezer the night before you want to serve the dip and allow it to thaw in the fridge, then just reheat in the microwave, about 2 minutes at a time, stirring often.
+If you don't have a microwave, you can reheat the dip on the stovetop on medium-low heat.